 Electronic version of the first edition of Jacques-Paul Migne's Patrologia Latina, published between 1844 and 1855, and the four volumes of indexes published between 1862 and 1865.
 Covers the works of the Latin Fathers from Tertullian in 200 A.D. to Pope Innocent III in 1216.
 Includes the complete Patrologia Latina, including all prefatory material, original texts, critical apparatus and indexes.
 Migne's column numbers, essential references for scholars, are also included.

 Online access to ancient Greek texts.
-USERS MUST CREATE AN INDIVIDUAL LOGIN FOR ACCESS.
+USERS MUST CREATE AN INDIVIDUAL LOGIN WITH THEIR OFFICIAL IU.EDU EMAIL FOR ACCESS.

 The Thesaurus Linguae Graecae (TLG®) is a research center at the University of California, Irvine.
 Founded in 1972 the TLG has already collected and digitized most literary texts written in Greek from Homer to the fall of Byzantium in AD 1453.
 Its goal is to create a comprehensive digital library of Greek literature from antiquity to the present era.